novoda/react-native-workshop/slides.md

 ---
 # State
-It's time to tick some TODOs, let's add a new field to them: `completed`, and set it to `false`.
+It's time to tick some TODOs. let's add a new field to them: `completed`, and set it to `false`.

 ```javascript
 const todos = [{